thosgood/qubit.guide/README.md

     + banner image below homepage title?
 1. make the tables (in e.g. "phase gates galore") in the pdf version look good
 1. `\mapsto` -> `\longmapsto` in display mode (and similar for `\to`/`\rightarrow`)
+1. check footnotes don't spill over into subsequent pages in PDF
 1. `↗︎` symbol after *external* links?
 1. **some way of hiding/showing all videos on a page**
 1. **only one footnote per paragraph**